Laci Kay Somers Highlights Her Booty In Neon Thong Bikini: ‘Smile Through The Bullsh*t’

 Laci Kay Somers left little to the imagination in a scanty bathing suit for her most recent Instagram update.
 The model showed off some serious skin while reminding her followers to keep smiling even when things get tough.

-In the racy pics, Laci looked smoking hot in a skimpy neon green bikini.
+In the racy pics, Laci looked smoking hot in a skimpy neon-green bikini.
 The top clung to her ample bust and boasted thin straps that flaunted her toned arms and shoulders.
 The matching thong bottoms were cut high on her curvy hips and put her tiny waist, round booty, and lean legs on full display.

 In the first photo, Laci sat on the edge of a hot tub with her backside towards the camera and her feet in the water.
 She placed one hand on the tub beside her and the other on her knee as she looked over her shoulder with a big smile on her face.
 The second snap was similar as she arched her back and gave a sultry stare into the lens.